plumenetwork/plume-fullstack-developer-challenge/README.md

 **Your application should allow users to:**
 - ✅ Connect their crypto wallets (e.g., MetaMask).
-- 📊 View their Nest token balance.
+- 📊 View their Nest token balance for nALPHA and nTBILL.
-- 🧾 View a list of Nest token transactions, including:
+- 🧾 View a list of the user's historical Nest token transactions, including:
   - Transaction hash
   - From/To addresses
+  - Token name
   - Amount
   - Timestamp